vfeskov/docker-letsencrypt-nginx-proxy-companion/README.md

 * The `com.github.jrcs.letsencrypt_nginx_proxy_companion.docker_gen` label - set this label on the docker-gen container to tell the docker-letsencrypt-nginx-proxy-companion container to use it as the docker-gen when it's split from nginx (separate containers).

-* `ACME_TOS_HASH` - Let´s you pass an alternative TOS hash to simp_le, to support other CA´s ACME implentation.

 #### Examples:

 If you want other examples how to use this container, look at: